Is food the thief of time? Nutrition and work

 Overall, making healthy dietary choices can support mood and is linked with a reduction in mental ill health and an improvement in energy.
 This leads to happier, healthier employees.

-In June 2023, to coincide with Healthy Eating Week, we’ve produced a podcast in conjunction with Square Health’s Samantha Beckinsale.
-Sam is a nutritional coach who specialises in working with clients to make achievable improvements to their nutrition and, therefore, their energy and wellbeing.
+With Healthy Eating Week in June every year, it's a good time to listen to our podcast on diet and nutrition with Square Health’s Samantha Beckinsale, a nutritional coach.
+Sam specialises in working with clients to make achievable improvements to their nutrition and, therefore, their energy and wellbeing.
 The podcast covers the foundations of what makes a good diet and why it’s so important.

 Unum’s Group Income Protection customers can offer employees access to 1-2-1 nutritional coaching1 via our award-winning health and wellbeing app Help@hand.2 This provides the employee with up to six sessions per year with a qualified diet and nutrition expert.
 Using video calling built into the Help@hand app, the nutrition expert can help build a tailored healthy eating plan to meet the employee’s diet, health and lifestyle goals — whatever they might be.